Video Game Addiction

-There are a number of signs to look out for if you are worried that someone you know is becoming addicted to gaming.
-The most common video game addiction symptoms include:
+There are a number of signs to look out for if you are worried that someone you know is becoming addicted to video games.
+The most common symptoms of addiction include:

-- Putting gaming before school, work, time with family — their school grades, work level or relationships start to suffer as a result of gaming.
+- Putting gaming before school, work, time with family — school grades, work level or relationships start to suffer.

 - Having no control over whether they play or not — they feel unable to stop and are compelled to play even when they promised to do something else.